-

 - Payment of reinstatement $150 in the form of a check made out to Marist College.

 After reviewing the submitted materials, the Academic Standards Committee has the authority to reinstate the student on a provisional basis.
 The Committee may require: limited course loads, mandated academic support services, restricted extracurricular activity and any combination of requirements that help to enhance academic performance.
-Reinstated students are automatically placed on high-risk academic probation and are required to achieve at least a 2.0 semester grade point average during this and every subsequent semester.
+Reinstated students are automatically placed on final academic restriction and are required to achieve at least a 2.0 semester grade point average during this and every subsequent semester.
 Under no circumstances will a student be reinstated to Marist more than once.

 Please note: